Watch movies to learn Chinese, they said.

 “Fall in Love Like a Star”

-Okay, after the destruction of Earth and a troubled assassin, we’re back to more lighthearted rom-coms!
+Okay, after the destruction of Earth and drama, we’re moving on to lighthearted rom-coms!
 “Fall in Love Like a Star” is based on one of my favorite plot devices: forbidden love.

 A famous musician and his band’s assistant fall in love.
 After some time, the assistant breaks up with the musician to allow him to focus on his career.